ghost-wolves/cpluspluscode/README.md

 Creates a simple calculator that can add, subtract, multiply and divide.
 Uses an enum class, constructors and methods.

 ### Exercise 3 - Array Manipulation
-Creats two char arrays and both a read and write function that can both read/print the arrays and write to them.
+Creates two char arrays and both a read and write function that can both read/print the arrays and write to them.
 The function also checks for buffer overflows and will not execute if a call is made outside the array.